austin-bev/LiveWhisper/README.md

 # LiveWhisperGUI - Whisper based transcription and translation

-Produces live sentence-to-sentence transcription and translation (WIP) to a DearPyGUI GUI.
+Produces live sentence-to-sentence transcription and translation to a DearPyGUI GUI.
 Powered by [faster-whisper](https://github.com/guillaumekln/faster-whisper)

 Using [OpenAI's Whisper](https://github.com/openai/whisper) model, and sounddevice library to listen to microphone.
 Audio from mic is stored if it hits a volume & frequency threshold, then when silence is detected, it saves the audio to a temp file and sends it to Whisper.